-- [21] The Board was not persuaded by the Respondent's position that properties in southeast Edmonton commanded 15% more value than properties in northwest Edmonton since it was not provided with any evidence to support this position.
-However, the Board did use the three sales comparables submitted by the Respondent that were located in northwest Edmonton since they compared quite well to the subject in building size, age and site coverage. - [22] The Board was not persuaded by the Respondent's argument that the Complainant had not met onus.
-Although the Board did not use some of the Complainant's sales/equity comparables for the reasons listed in paragraph # 23, the Board did utilize some of the Complainant's comparables in arriving at its decision. - [23] The Board did not include some of the Complainant's sales/equity comparables in determining the amended assessment for a various reasons site coverage that was much greater than the subject's, buildings that were much greater in size compared to the subject, condition of one of the comparables that was deemed "fair" rather than average, and a sale that was post facto.
-However, the Board considered the Complainant's sales # 5, 6 and 7 appropriate, and included them in arriving at a decision. - [24] The Board did not include the Respondent's sales comparable # 6 because at \$203.16 per square foot, the Board determined that this sale was an outlier since it was so much greater than the other comparables, both the Complainant's and the Respondent's. - [25] By accepting the Complainant's sales # 5, 6, and 7 and the Respondent's sales # 7, 8, and 9, the resulting average was \$109.84 per square foot.
+[21] The Board was not persuaded by the Respondent's position that properties in southeast Edmonton commanded 15% more value than properties in northwest Edmonton since it was not provided with any evidence to support this position.
+However, the Board did use the three sales comparables submitted by the Respondent that were located in northwest Edmonton since they compared quite well to the subject in building size, age and site coverage.

+[22] The Board was not persuaded by the Respondent's argument that the Complainant had not met onus.
+Although the Board did not use some of the Complainant's sales/equity comparables for the reasons listed in paragraph # 23, the Board did utilize some of the Complainant's comparables in arriving at its decision.

+[23] The Board did not include some of the Complainant's sales/equity comparables in determining the amended assessment for a various reasons - site coverage that was much greater than the subject's, buildings that were much greater in size compared to the subject, condition of one of the comparables that was deemed "fair" rather than "average", and a sale that was post facto.
+However, the Board considered the Complainant's sales # 5, 6 and 7 appropriate, and included them in arriving at a decision.

+[24] The Board did not include the Respondent's sales comparable # 6 because at \$203.16 per square foot, the Board determined that this sale was an outlier since it was so much greater than the other comparables, both the Complainant's and the Respondent's.

+[25] By accepting the Complainant's sales # 5, 6, and 7 and the Respondent's sales # 7, 8, and 9, the resulting average was \$109.84 per square foot.
 The Board was persuaded that these sales compared favourably to the subject based on site coverage and building size, and were all in "average" condition.
-Four of the sales were very similar in age. - [26] Rounding the resulting average of \$109.84 to \$110.00 per square foot, the resulting reduced assessment of the subject property would be \$7,013,000. - [27] The Board placed less weight on the equity comparables submitted by the Respondent.
+Four of the sales were very similar in age.

+[26] Rounding the resulting average of \$109.84 to \$110.00 per square foot, the resulting reduced assessment of the subject property would be \$7,917,000.

+[27] The Board placed less weight on the equity comparables submitted by the Respondent.
 The difference between the low assessment (\$112.34 per square foot) and high assessment (\$138.90 per square foot) of \$26.56, or 23.6%, seemed unusually high given that the Respondent has access to all the property assessments.
 The resulting average value of \$109.84 per square foot based on sales comparables provided both by the Complainant and Respondent as per paragraph # 25, suggested that the lower end of the equity range provided by the Respondent better reflected the value of the subject property.
-It should be noted that assessments of equity comparables #'s 2, 4 and 5 were reduced from \$131.55, \$128.97, and \$138.9 per square foot respectively to \$110 per square foot by this Board.
-As a result of this reduction to the other three comparables, the reduced assessment of the subject property at \$110 per square foot is the same as or very close to four of the revised equity comparables.

-[28] The Board was persuaded that a reduced 201 was fair and equitable.
-2 assessment in the amount of \$7,013,000
+[28] The Board was persuaded that a reduced 2012 assessment in the amount of \$7,917,000 was fair and equitable.

 Dissenting Opinion

 [29] There was no dissenting opinion.

 Heard commencing September 17, 2012.

-Treatu commencing September 17, 2012.

-Dated this 1 st day of October, 2012, at the City of Edmonton, Alberta.
+Dated this 1st day of October, 2012, at the City of Edmonton, Alberta.

 Hatem Naboulsi, Presiding Officer

 Appearances:

-Tom Janzen, CVG

-for the Complainant
+Tom Janzen, CVG for the Complainant

-Luis Delgado, Assessor

-for the Respondent
+Luis Delgado, Assessor for the Respondent